lindlaaa/TPL-Compiler/README.txt

       a.
 This saves AST to a file in the root directory called <filename>.dot
       b.
 Open with GraphViz to see the new tree graph

-  E  Test script
+  F  Test script
     1.  make run

 Documentation:    doc/

-Date:       2016/11/04
+Date:       2016/12/06

 Known Issues: Does not compile my other homework.
-              Does not have great documentation for Parser Components...yet...still....
-              SymbolTable is not complete.
+              Needs better source code documentation.
               TypeChecker is not complete.
-              The hashMap in SymbolTable is giving us trouble when trying to reference the keys.
-We cannot access the HashMap.
               We regenerate JavaDoc on every compilation.
                 This is a design decision and is intentional.
                 Final submission at the end of the semester will not.
+              SymbolTable does NOT record the name(list) of the function(s) in which it is referenced.
+Will output -TODO-

 Directory Structure:
 NEW:
-  flairc  : script used to create a .tm file with same name as original
+  flairv  : script used to output and test the SemanticAnalyzer,
+              which itself calls the SymbolTable.

 OLD:
-  bin/ : stores the binary files doc/ : stores the javadoc in html form src/ : stores the .java files in a structure that is self descriptive test_ignore/: stores the .flr files used to test the project parts two-exponents.flr: The program required to turn into the AST Parser
+  bin/ : stores the binary files doc/ : stores the javadoc in html form src/ : stores the .java files in a structure that is self descriptive test_ignore/: stores the .flr files used to test the project parts
   flairp: The script to run the parser
-  flairs: The script to run the scanner
+  flairs: The script to run the scanner flairc  : script used to create a .tm file with same name as original
   flairTest:  The script that runs all of our test programs
-  Makefile: Contains the make commands for ease-of-use ~Other files~: Used to support the GitHub Pages website.
+  Makefile: Contains the make commands for ease-of-use StackFrameDiagram.txt:  Reference diagram for our stack frame for flairc.
+  ~Other files~: Used to support the GitHub Pages.

 High level Scanner design: